MramAlfawaz/IP-SWEEP-PYTHON/README.md

 # IP-SWEEP-PYTHON
-pinging range of ip addresses to check which servers up and down in python
+pinging range of ip's address to check which servers up and down in python